 See the following link for instructions regarding this scholarship opportunity:

 Alton Brann is the Chairman and CEO of Western Atlas, Inc., which is one of the major branches of Litton Industries.
 He was a member of the first graduating class of this University, receiving his degree in mathematics in 1969.
 He has gone on to become one of America's leading corporate executives.
 In that capacity he has assumed a leadership role in the support of public higher education in California.
-These scholarships demonstrate the loyalty and affection of this alumnus for his own public undergraduate institution, the University of Massachusetts at Boston.
+These scholarships demonstrate the loyalty and affection of this alumnus for his own public undergraduate institution, the University of Massachusetts Boston.